 Memories & Yarns

-Capt George Davey recalls being in charge of the Slieve Bloom on leaving Holyhead, when the ship inexplicably stopped responding to the helm.
+The late Capt George Davey recalled being in charge of the Slieve Bloom on leaving Holyhead, when the ship inexplicably stopped responding to the helm.
 He managed to take the ship out of the harbour under the engines alone.
 The ship was anchored in the outer harbour to investigate.
 It became apparent that the rudder had fallen off, probably as a result of metal fatigue in the shaft!
 The missing rudder was recovered some years later during dredging operations in the harbour and can now be seen at Holyhead's Maritime Museum.

 "One of my first trips as Master on Slieve Donard was with Glynne Pritchard as Chief Officer.
 We arrived at night in the Boathouse berth with a heavier landing than I would have liked!
 So we went down the gangway to see if any damage had been done.
 We couldn't see any damage to the ship but there was a strong smell of burning.
 I thought that we couldn't have slid along the piles that much for them to burn.
 The smell got stronger when suddenly I found that my coat pocket was on fire from my pipe!!!.